Connecting rising leaders of color with conservation careers.

 Increase racial equity and inclusion capacity of conservation organizations

-We have placed over 100 interns with land trusts, government agencies, universities, and conservation-related nonprofits.
-Preference is given to rising juniors, seniors, and graduate/professional students.
+The Max Internship program has placed nearly 150 interns with land trusts, government agencies, universities and conservation-related nonprofits.
+Preference is given to rising juniors, seniors and graduate/professional students.